Coderdotnew/intro_web_apps_dgm/01_class/02_data_types/README.md

 - We'll get back to this very shortly.

 # floats
-Floats are just number with a decimal point.
+Floats are just numbers with a decimal point.
-The major note here is if you perform math on a float with an integer, the return value will be a float
+The major note here is if you perform math on a float with an integer, the return value will be a float (Ruby like to return the most specific answer, in this case, a float is more specific than an integer).

 ![4](http://i.imgur.com/oxr1jgh.gif)